 In late 2012 I certainly thought so.
-I was entering a visual creative struggle, I had grand ideas about how something should look, but when I arrived on location, I could never really replicate what I wanted to in my head.
+I was entering a creative visual struggle, I had grand ideas about how something should look, but when I arrived on location, I could never really replicate what I wanted to in my head.
 It wasn’t even a case of the budget; I felt like it was more on my end with the skill.
 I was becoming lazy.
 I was too dependent on what the technology could do in post-production.
 After some thought, I decided to buy a 35mm film SLR and go back to the equipment where there wasn’t a safety net.
-I bought a Nikon Fm2 to be precise, and I had no idea on how to use it properly.
+I purchased a Nikon Fm2 to be precise, and I had no idea on how to use it properly.

-If you feel like your creative progress is stagnating, then here are a few reasons on why you should at least try to shoot with film.
-For a few months at least.
+If you feel like your creative progress is stagnating, then here are a few reasons on why you should at least try to shoot with film for a few months at least.

-You have a limited amount of shots to take, and it costs a lot of money.
+And it costs a lot of money.
 A single roll of Kodak Portra 400 is around the £10.00 mark.
 Postage to send the film off to the lab is around £3.
-Then processing is around £5-£8 depending on what options you chose such as having the photos converted to prints and so forth.
+Then processing is around £5-£8 depending on what options you choose, such as having the negatives printed, or just developed and to be downloaded.
 You could be looking at a £20 expenditure for a single roll of film, and a roll of film usually only has 36 exposures available.

-My gh4 currently tells me that my memory card can now take another 1706 raw photographs or 3080 Jpeg photographs, and this is with a handful of video files and photos already on the card.
+My GH4 currently tells me that my memory card can now take another 1706 raw photographs or 3080 Jpeg photographs, and this is with a handful of video files and photos already on the card.
 I can shoot whatever I want and not care if the image turns out good or not.
-With film, you have to make sure that that is the photograph you want to take, because if it’s not, too late, there’s no going back.
+With film, you have to make sure that that is the photograph you want to take because if it’s not, too late, there’s no going back.
 I found this helped me chose my compositions a lot more carefully and look for the best option.
 You become a lot more aware of light and natural structures.
 Not something I focused on too much when shooting digital because I could change so much with a RAW file.
 There was a lot more due process into choosing my framing.